appanp/software-dev/01_terminology.md

 - [ ] Add the terms from [agile alliance](https://www.agilealliance.org/agile101/agile-glossary/), [wovenware terminology](https://www.wovenware.com/software-development-glossary/), [parasoft terms](https://www.parasoft.com/glossary/).
 - [x] [IEEE Standard glossary for SE terminology (84 pages)](https://www.informatik.htw-dresden.de/~hauptman/SEI/IEEE_Standard_Glossary_of_Software_Engineering_Terminology%20.pdf), published in 2010 - just FYI, it might still contain a few useful terms for the current times.
 - [ ] - Add "for more info" links to each term.
+- [ ] - Add anchors & links for getting to the terms quickly using an index.

 **Agile Development**: A framework for developing software in short, iterative cycles called sprints.
 Focuses on customer feedback and continuous improvement.
 It has the following benefits compared to the _Waterfall software development_ approach: